alsolera/VideoF2B/docs/source/faq.rst

 -----

-**Q: Why are parts of the motion trace sometimes missing?**
+**Q: Why are background objects tracked instead of the model aircraft?**

-**A:** The motion detector follows the silhouette of the largest moving object in the field of view.
-When the only moving object in the FOV is the model aircraft, the trace remains continuous.
-However, when objects larger than the model aircraft move within the FOV (e.g., vehicles in the background, people, field insects, etc.), those objects "steal" the trace.
-This is the current behavior of the motion detector in VideoF2B.
-It may be improved in the future.
+**A:** VideoF2B currently does not distinguish between objects and just follows the larger moving object.
+If possible, avoid having moving objects as background (e.g. a road).

 -----